“Your period can last between 2 and 7 days,

 - “Monthly”

-DotS the definition of a woman’s menstrual period may vary.
-The (United Kingdom) NHS’s definition is:
+DotS the definition of a period may vary.
+In Periods: Overview the (United Kingdom) NHS’s definition is:

 For most women this happens every 28 days or so, but it’s common for periods to be more or less frequent than this, ranging from every 23 days to every 35 days.